 It’s easy to travel to Colombia with your baby—and their car seat!

 Since you can check car seats and strollers for free on most major airlines, traveling with small children is essentially worry-free.
-Many Colombian bus lines, however, ask that you book your child their own ticket—so make sure to check with your local travel planner of choice if you plan to travel Colombia by bus!
+Many Colombian bus lines, however, ask that you book your child their own ticket—so make sure to check with your local travel planner of choice if you plan to

 Don't hesitate to use Uber